Advertiser disclosure

 Source: Whitman College

 This award letter includes three different scholarships, a Federal Pell Grant, and clearly distinguishes between the Direct Subsidized and Unsubsidized student loans.
-You will notice that you do not need to accept the loan portion of the financial aid package and also have the option to take out less money in student loans.
+You will notice that you don’t need to accept the loan portion of the financial aid package and also have the option to take out less money in student loans.

 After taking into account all of the financial aid, this family is responsible for $7,349.
 If the student chose not to take out Federal student loans, the family contribution would increase to $12,849.